Eagles in Virginia

 Source: Virginia Department of Environmental Quality (DEQ), Environmental Data Mapper

-Golden eagles (Aquila chrysaetos) migrate through Virginia, primarily along the edge of the Blue Ridge and Allegheny Front, and may winter there.
-Bald eagles (Haliaeetus leucocephalus) nest and live all year within the state.1
+Golden eagles (Aquila chrysaetos) migrate through Virginia, primarily along the edge of the Blue Ridge and Allegheny Front.
+Tracking with GPS transmitters starting in 2009 revealed that golden eagles which breed in northeastern Canada migrate through Pennsylvania and winter in Virginia in the Appalachians.

-Today, the Chesapeake Bay has the densest breeding population of bald eagle in the United States outside of Alaska.
+Today, the Chesapeake Bay has the densest breeding population of bald eagles in the United States outside of Alaska.
 The Potomac River between the Route 301 bridge and Reagan National Airport is a "bald eagle concentration area," with plenty of fish to eat and shoreline trees that provide excellent habitat for nesting.2

 On February 1, 1969, Mason Neck National Wildlife Refuge was established to protect the habitat and eagles nesting along the Potomac River in Fairfax County.
 It was the first Federal refuge established for the protection of an endangered species.
 It includes the 207-acre tidal freshwater "Great Marsh" with a large Great Blue Heron rookery.